Histioteuthis heteropsis: Photophores

+H.heteropsis at the Monterey Bay Aquarium, June 2014.

 Small photophores, which are glandular, light-producing organs, are found in high concentrations along the entire body of H. heteropsis.
 The photophores are more dense near the anterior head region of the squid and become smaller and farther apart near the posterior end.
 Apart from H. meleagroteuthis, H. heteropsis is the only member in the family Histioteuthidae to display such small and highly concentrated photophores.
 H. heteropsis mainly uses its photophores for two purposes: counter-illumination and concealing prey.
 In counter-illumination, the squid produces blue light from its photophores so that, when viewed from above, it blends in with the downwelling sunlight and effectively erases its silhouette.
 This type of bioluminescence is characterized by consistent light production, in contrast to bioluminescence used for concealing prey, which is characterized by short bursts of intense light or "flashes".
 Although the exact purpose for this particular use of bioluminescence is unknown, the heavily pigmented oral cavity and interbrachial membrane of H. heteropsis and some other squids suggests that luminescence by the prey threatens the predator in some way.